prioritizr/prioritizr/docs/reference/connectivity_matrix.md

 - y:

   [`terra::rast()`](https://rspatial.github.io/terra/reference/rast.html)
-  object showing the conductance of different areas across the study area, or a `character` object denoting a column name in the attribute table of `x` that contains the conductance values.
-Note that argument to `y` can only be a `character` object if the argument to `x` is a [`sf::sf()`](https://r-spatial.github.io/sf/reference/sf.html) object.
+  object denoting the conductance of different areas across the study area, or a `character` object denoting a column name of `x` that contains the conductance values.
+Note `y` can only be a `character` object if `x` is a [`sf::sf()`](https://r-spatial.github.io/sf/reference/sf.html) object.
-  Also, note that if the argument to `x` is a [`terra::rast()`](https://rspatial.github.io/terra/reference/rast.html) object then argument to `y` must have the same spatial properties as it (i.e., coordinate system, extent, resolution).
+  Also, note that if `x` is a [`terra::rast()`](https://rspatial.github.io/terra/reference/rast.html) object then `y` must have the same spatial properties as `x` (i.e., coordinate system, extent, resolution).

 - ...:

   additional arguments passed to [`fast_extract()`](https://prioritizr.net/reference/fast_extract.md) for extracting and calculating the conductance values for each planning unit.
-These arguments are only used if argument to `x` is a [`sf::sf()`](https://r-spatial.github.io/sf/reference/sf.html) object and argument to `y` is a [`terra::rast()`](https://rspatial.github.io/terra/reference/rast.html) object.
+Note that these arguments are only used if `x` is a [`sf::sf()`](https://r-spatial.github.io/sf/reference/sf.html) object and `y` is a [`terra::rast()`](https://rspatial.github.io/terra/reference/rast.html) object.